richiejp/Actors.jl/README.md

 ## Luvvy

-This library was called [Luvvy](https://gitlab.com/Palethorpe/luvvy), but was renamed to [Actors.jl](https://gitlab.com/Palethorpe/actors.jl).
-Luvvy may become something else which builds on Actors.jl.
+This library was called [Luvvy](https://gitlab.com/Palethorpe/luvvy), then was renamed to [Actors.jl](https://gitlab.com/Palethorpe/actors.jl) and now has been renamed to LuvvyActors because Actors.jl has become a generic Actor interface.
+Luvvy is now an experimental Actor based web framework.

 ## Hello, World!